birdandhike.com logo

 This lower-elevation area does not generally support large animals, but mule deer and bighorn sheep traverse the area when moving between mountain ranges.
 Other large species, such as coyote and bobcat, are present, but not often seen.

 Many species of small mammals, reptiles, and birds inhabit the area.
 Most of the "snake holes" were made by harmless kangaroo rats.
 There are a few snakes, but they are rarely seen.
 Please respect the snakes; they lived here first.
-Desert tortoise are uncommon.
+Desert tortoises are uncommon.
 The common lizards are side-blotched lizards and western whiptails.
 There are many species of birds.
 The most conspicuous species include Northern Mockingbirds and House Finches, but birds ranging from hawks to hummingbirds can be found in the Monument.

 Tule Springs National Monument